yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/IPC/_IPC_for_K2x.rst

 The Multi-Processor Manager (MPM) Command Line utilities are used to download and start the DSP executables.

-Let’s load the example and run the DSP:
+Let's load the example and run the DSP:

 ::